af-pedro/Case-Study-1-How-Does-a-Bike-Share-Navigate-Speedy-Success-/README.md

 ## 1. Ask
  ### Three questions will guide the future marketing program:

-1. How do annual members and casual riders use Cyclistic bikes differently?
+1.1.
+How do annual members and casual riders use Cyclistic bikes differently?
-2. Why would casual riders buy Cyclistic annual memberships?
+1.2.
+Why would casual riders buy Cyclistic annual memberships?
-3. How can Cyclistic use digital media to influence casual riders to become members?
+1.3.
+How can Cyclistic use digital media to influence casual riders to become members?

+## 2. Prepare

+2.1.
+Downloading and integrating different datasets;
+2.2.
+Transforming and cleaning the data;
+2.3.
+Selection of relevant variables

+## 3. Process

+3.1.
+Descritive analysis
+3.2.
+Exploratory Data Analysis (EDA)

+## 4. Analyze

+## 5. Share

+## 6. Act